LucaMannella/LucaMannella/README.md

 Since 2021, I have taught at Politecnico di Torino.
 -  From March 2021 to September 2024, I was one of the teaching assistants of Web Application I (M.Sc. course for Computer Engineers), a course focused on the front end of web applications (using the React framework).
 All the material related to the course is available on [GitHub](https://github.com/polito-webapp1).
--  From September 2024, I was one of the teachers of [Algorithms and Programming](https://didattica.polito.it/pls/portal30/gap.pkg_guide.viewGap?p_cod_ins=05OGDLP&p_a_acc=2025) (B.Sc. course for Electronic And Communications Engineers), a course designed to deepens the students' knowledge in advanced programming, guiding them to more design-oriented skills.
+-  From September 2024, I was one of the teachers of [Algorithms and Programming](https://didattica.polito.it/pls/portal30/gap.pkg_guide.viewGap?p_cod_ins=05OGDLP&p_a_acc=2025) (B.Sc. course for Electronic And Communications Engineers), a course designed to deepen the students' knowledge in advanced programming, guiding them to more design-oriented skills.

 ## 📫 How to reach me